SolidOS/mashlib/README.md

 ### Solid-ui & Solid-logic related:

 * There is no more `authn` as you might have known it in solid-ui pre mashlib version 1.7.18 (solid-ui 2.4.16).
-* There are still functions in solid-ui which initially were found under `solid-ui/authn` are now under `solid-ui/login`.
+* Some functions in solid-ui which initially were found under `solid-ui/authn` are now under `solid-ui/login`.
 * Two functions were renamed:
     * logInLoadPreferences -> ensureLoadedPreferences
     * logInLoadProfile -> ensureLoadedProfile